vackosar/vackosar.github.io/_posts/2020-08-21-Brutalist-and-Modernist-Architectures-Collide-at-Sunshine-Plaza-in-Prague.md

 After the fall, this monotone but technology-loving design common in Eastern Bloc was gradually submerged into freer modern architecture.
 Inhabitants painted more upbeat colors on the dull facades lifting the gloom of the plain concrete.
-Advertisement posts of a variety of small local enterprises went up.
+Advertisement posts of a variety of local enterprises went up.

-Fortunately, the dominating spirit of achieving more with less using technology so far stayed.
+The dominating spirit of achieving more with less using technology so far stayed in this europolis.
 You will see that for yourself during the tour around a magnetic resonance clinic south of the communal church center, a palm tree living inside of tiny glass bio-dome, telecommunication towers grabbing the rooftops like just landed space ships, sub-way tube over a pond, and a weird robotic art piece next to the future experimental automated restaurant.

-Enjoy the photo gallery documenting the current state of the synthesis of the stringent with the liberated below.
+Enjoy the journey documenting the current state of the synthesis of the stringent with the liberated.

 <figure class="figure">
     <img